Is Infrared Sauna Healthy? Can It Help With Better Health?

 Infrared sauna for after exercise

 With (sports) injuries, muscles recover faster with regular use of an infrared cabin.
+Many athletes use an infrared sauna as a post-workout sweat session to reduce muscle soreness and aid in recovery.
 But even when practising outdoor sports, it is wonderful to use the infrared sauna for a while before exercising.
 In addition, using the infrared cabin boosts metabolism.
 Many doctors recommend the use of infrared therapy for sports injuries and chronic pains which has been proven by clinical studies.

 Detoxing in an infrared sauna, how does it work?